Symplectic 4-manifolds admit Weinstein trisections: Lifting the Weinstein structure

+\begin{proof} We know from Theorem~\ref{prop:branch-tri} that $f^*\TT_0$ is smoothly a trisection.
+We will verify that each sector with its restricted symplectic form is a Weinstein domain filling $\#^k(S^1\times S^2)$.

 Branched coverings have been studied in both symplectic and contact topology.
 The elemental question of how to lift the symplectic or contact structures from the base to the cover is answered in \cite[Proposition 10]{Auroux} and \cite[Theorem 7.5.4]{Geiges} in the symplectic and contact cases respectively.
 In our case, we want to lift the symplectic filling structure of $(S^3,\xi_{std})$ on $(Z_\lambda,\omega_{FS}|_{Z_\lambda})$ to a symplectic filling structure on $(\widetilde Z_\lambda,\omega_f)$ of $\#^{k_\lambda}(S^1\times S^2)$ with its unique tight contact structure.
 The key point we will see is that the constructions of symplectic and contact structures on the branch cover are compatible with each other.
+This is what will show us that the symplectic structure constructed on the cover is compatible with the pull-back trisection $f^*\TT_0$.

 Because the branch locus in $\cptwo$ is in bridge trisected position, its intersection with $\partial Z_\lambda$ is a smooth link.
 The singular points of the branch locus are away from $\partial Z_\lambda$.
 Let $i\colon\partial Z_\lambda\to Z_\lambda$ be the inclusion.
 Let $\omega_\lambda:=\omega_{FS}|_{Z_\lambda}$, and let $\eta_\lambda$ be the Liouville form ($\eta_\lambda = \omega_\lambda(V_\lambda, \cdot)$) which satisfies $d\eta_\lambda = \omega_\lambda$.
 The transversality of the Liouville vector field implies that $\alpha_\lambda:=i^*\eta_\lambda$ is a contact form on $\partial Z_\lambda$ (see the end of this proof for how to understand this equivalence if you are not already familiar).
 Because the branch locus is symplectic, this link $Q\cap \partial Z_\lambda$ is a transverse link with respect to the contact planes $\xi_\lambda = \ker\alpha_\lambda$.